Postcodes in the United Kingdom: Life-cycle of postcodes

 There are also significant numbers of discontinued (terminated) codes.
 Each month some 2,750 postcodes are created and 2,500 terminated.

+Postcode Allocation

+Postcodes are allocated by Royal Mail's Address Management Unit.
+In general, they cannot be purchased or specified by the recipient.
+The owner of the property covered by the address has no propriety right in the postcode.

 Postcode Address File (PAF)

 The Address Management Unit of Royal Mail maintains an official database of UK postal addresses and postcodes in its Postcode Address File (PAF), which is made available under licence for a fee regulated by Ofcom.
 The PAF is commercially licensable and is often incorporated in address management software packages.
 The capabilities of such packages allow most addresses to be constructed solely from the postcode and house number.
 By including the map references of postcodes in the address database, the postcode can be used to pinpoint a postcode area on a map.
 PAF is updated daily.

 On its website, Royal Mail publishes summary information about major changes to postcode sectors and postal localities (including post towns).
 Individual postcodes or postal addresses can be found using Royal Mail's Postcode and Address Finder website, but this is limited to 50 free searches per user per day.